-- (a) define the guidelines of the Internal Control and Risk System, evaluating at least annually the consistency and adequacy of the company's characteristics, its strategic direction and its risk profile, as well as its effectiveness in terms of the ability to grasp the evolution of the business risks and the interaction between them, giving the Appointed Director the task of establishing and maintaining an effective Internal Control and Risk System; - (b) after consulting the Board of Statutory Auditors, (i) appoint and remove the person in charge of the Internal Audit function (the "Head of Internal Audit"), who is responsible for checking that the Internal Control and Risk Management System functions properly and is adequate; (ii) ensure that the system has enough staff to fulfil its responsibilities, and (iii) determine their pay, in line with company policies; - (c) after consulting the Board of Statutory Auditors, with the support of the Nomination Committee, appoint and dismiss the heads of the Compliance, Risk Management and Anti-Money Laundering and suspicious transaction reporting functions; - (d) approve, at least once a year, the audit plan drafted by the Head of Internal Audit, subject to approval by the Risks and Related Parties Committee and the Appointed Director and after consultation with the Board of Statutory Auditors; - (e) assess, after consultation with the Board of Statutory Auditors, the findings reported by the independent auditor in the letter of recommendations and in the supplementary report on auditing activities (Art.
+- (a) define the guidelines of the Internal Control and Risk System, evaluating at least annually the consistency and adequacy of the company's characteristics, its strategic direction and its risk profile, as well as its effectiveness in terms of the ability to grasp the evolution of the business risks and the interaction between them, giving the Appointed Director the task of establishing and maintaining an effective Internal Control and Risk System; - (b) after consulting the Board of Statutory Auditors, (i) appoint and remove the person in charge of the Internal Audit function (the "Head of Internal Audit"), who is responsible for checking that the Internal Control and Risk Management System functions properly and is adequate; (ii) ensure that the Head of Internal Audit has enough staff to fulfil its responsibilities, and (iii) subject to the favourable opinion of the Remunerations Committee, determine its overall remuneration in line with company policies and provides for the assignment and related evaluation of performance objectives; - (c) after consulting the Board of Statutory Auditors, with the support of the Nomination Committee, appoint and dismiss the heads of the Compliance, Risk Management and Anti-Money Laundering (of the Bank and the Group) as well as the deputy of the Anti-Money Laundering function head, and suspicious transaction reporting functions; - (d) appoint and remove, in compliance with the timeframe set out in the Bank of Italy AML Provision, with the support of the Nomination Committee, the Director in charge of the Bank's and the Group's anti-money laundering, ensuring that the latter meets the conditions set out in Section III-bis of the same Provision, and ensure that such Director is promptly informed of decisions which may affect the Bank's exposure to money laundering risk, providing for specific information flows in this regard; - (e) approve, at least once a year, the audit plan drafted by the Head of Internal Audit, subject to approval by the Risks and Related Parties Committee and the Appointed Director and after consultation with the Board of Statutory Auditors; - (f) assess, after consultation with the Board of Statutory Auditors, the findings reported by the independent auditor in the letter of recommendations and in the supplementary report on auditing activities (Art.
 11 Regulation (EU) No. 537/2014).